Every City in the USA

 2019 548,073 July 1, 2019

-What's the median income in Tucson?
+What is the median household income in Tucson?

 Median household income is 27% below the U.S. median ($57,073 vs $77,719); 18.9% live in poverty — 6.4 points above the 12.5% U.S. rate.